More about my previous DJ work

 At 13, I was very lucky that Father Christmas brought me disco equipment and I was soon doing kids parties at community centres and church halls in my home town, Barrow-in-Furness.
 I had quite a monopoly on school discos, with many scheduling their end-of-term disco around my availability.

 At 15, I became “resident DJ” at Barrow Cricket Club, so I had to learn fast because the job involved catering for the full range of private functions such as weddings, birthdays, christenings, retirements and anniversaries.
-To build-up my catalog of older music, I bought 7-inch records from car boot sales, and built up a large collection which I’ve still got in the loft.
+To build-up my catalog of older music, I bought box loads of 7-inch records from car boot sales.
 As a shy teenager, I became hooked on the thrill of playing music at high volume, in a room full of people, and watching what effect each song has on the atmosphere in the room.
 I loved it, and was bursting with ambition!

 By this time I’d met my future wife Angela and we moved to the North East together so I could study for a Media degree at University.
 I didn’t stop DJing though, and spent 3 years as a party DJ in the busy bars of Newcastle Quayside.
 After graduating, we then moved back to the North West where I got a day job as a Web Developer, and a Saturday night residency in a nightclub in Preston called Mood.
 I also helped launch a new radio station in Blackburn called 107 The Bee, and have some happy memories of my Sunday show there, with guests including the famous Irish singer Daniel O-Donnell, pictured below.

 I returned to my “mobile disco” roots, around 2009, investing in good quality equipment, and specialising in Lake District weddings.
-Since then, I have slowly built-up a good reputation with the major hotels around the area, and I am pleased that most of my work now comes through recommendations.
-Even after 25 years, I still get the same buzz of excitement by playing just the right song, at just the right time, to engineer one of those “hands in the air” moments.
+Since then, I have gained a good reputation with the major hotels around the area, and I am pleased that most of my work now comes through recommendations.
+After doing the job almost 30 years, I still get the same buzz of excitement by playing just the right song, at just the right time, to create one of those “hands in the air” moments.
+It’s my addiction.